Game of Drones: interview with Stephen O’Malley

 Photo: Roland Dick

-It translates wonderfully to the music of “Pyroclasts”, a tidal wave of warm sounds that seems to invite everyone to dive right in and get swept away.
+It translates wonderfully to dive right in and get swept away.

 Stephen O’ Malley was kind enough to talk about the album, and the constant revolving of Sunn O))) and the planets around it.

-A little less than a decade ago I took the liberty to send you a translated excerpt of an Arvo Pärt interview, where he listened to Sunn O))) track “Big Church” and commented on it...
+A little less than a decade ago I to Sunn O))) track “Big Church” and commented on it…

 Yes, I remember.
 Funny, how he looked at it like some children playing.1